ryanpram/player-valuation-prediction/README.md

 This project is dedicated to the prediction of football players' market values, drawing insights from their in-game, profile, and attribute statistics.
 Utilizing machine learning techniques, we aim to provide a valuable tool for clubs, agents, and enthusiasts, enabling them to assess and comprehend the market value of players.
 The predictive player valuation model can help professional clubs to setting a reasonable starting point for negotiations regarding a player's price.

 ## Dataset
 The dataset of this project taken from [Kaggle Dataset link](https://www.kaggle.com/datasets/davidcariboo/player-scores).
 In this project we dont use all of available data from the kaggle.
 The used dataset: apperances.csv, games.csv, players.csv.
-The used dataset can check and download in this repository [Used Dataset](./data-raw)
+The used dataset can check and download in this repository , spesifically on [data-raw](./data-raw) folder.

 ## Dependencies
 To run this project, you will need the following dependencies: